-In the next release of Designer Cloud Powered by Trifacta® Enterprise Edition after Release 6.0, the Trifacta command line interface tools will be removed from the product (End of Life).
+In the next release of Designer Cloud Enterprise Edition after Release 6.0, the Alteryx command line interface tools will be removed from the product (End of Life).
 Before upgrading to that release or a later one, you must migrate your usage of the CLI to use the REST APIs.
 For more information, see CLI Migration to APIs.

 The CLI package includes: